acids-ircam/creative_ml/README.md

 [![Colab](https://img.shields.io/badge/Notebook-none-7D1616.svg?style=flat-square&logo=googlecolab)]()
 [![Notebook](https://img.shields.io/badge/Notebook-none-7D1616.svg?style=flat-square&logo=jupyter)]()

-Residual networks
+We introduce here the fundamental shift towards deep learning, notably through the development of layerwise training and auto-encoders.
+We discuss how these are now less relevant through novel regularization methods and data availability.
-We finish this course by discussing the recent attention mechanism and transformer architectures Attention and transformers
+We finish this course by discussing the recent attention mechanism and transformer architectures and provide a set of modern applications.
-Auto-encoders
-Modern applications

 ---